nicolov/nvaligi.github.io/content/robotics-for-developers/6_imu/article.md

-Title: Robotics for developers: adding an accelerometer
+Title: Robotics for developers 6/6: adding an accelerometer
 Date: 2016-08-25
 Category: computer-vision robotics
 Slug: robotics-for-developers/adding-accelerometer
 Summary: Adding accelerometer and gyroscope allows SLAM to work even when no markers are visible.

-In a [previous post]({filename}../time_evolution/article.md) we added multiple camera states to track the robot's movement over time.
+In a [previous post]({filename}../4_time_evolution/article.md) we added multiple camera states to track the robot's movement over time.
 In that configuration, however, localization data is only available when a marker is captured by the camera.
 In this post, we'll see how adding a new sensor source can help the system localize the robot for brief periods of time even when no marker is visible.

 ## Using IMUs for navigation